-Sunshine, blue skies and tons of fun make every trip to Orlando memorable.
-From its fabulous theme parks to its outdoor adventures to its family fun, this magical place is chock full of things to do, see and experience.
-It’s also filled with many options for accommodations, ranging from standard Orlando hotels to pet-friendly rentals in Orlando.
-Still, there are a few things you should know before you set off.
+Sunshine, blue skies, and tons of adventure make a trip to Orlando an exciting place for the whole family.
+From its fabulous theme parks to outdoor activites, this magical place is chock full of things to do, see, and experience.
+It’s also filled with plenty of accommodations, ranging from standard Orlando hotels to pet-friendly villas and rentals.

-- The Right Rental Makes a Big Difference
+1. The Right Rental Makes a Difference

-- Many Theme Parks Offer Kennel Services
+2. Many Theme Parks Offer Kennel Services

-- Most Areas Have Leash Requirements
+4. Most Areas Have Leash Laws

 Like many cities in Florida, Orlando has leash requirements.
 When you leave your vacation home, your dog has to be on a leash as you explore the streets and public parks.
 If you want to let your dog run free for a while, take a trip to one of the city’s many dog parks, which allow leash-free roaming.